MLWhiz/mlwhiz/content/blog/2019-01-07-pytorch_keras_conversion.md

 Recently I started up with a competition on kaggle on text classification, and as a part of the competition, I had to somehow move to Pytorch to get deterministic results.
 Now I have always worked with Keras in the past and it has given me pretty good results, but somehow I got to know that the **CuDNNGRU/CuDNNLSTM layers in keras are not deterministic**, even after setting the seeds.
 So Pytorch did come to rescue.
 And am  I  glad that I moved.

-As a **side note**: if you want to know more about **NLP**, I would like to recommend this awesome course on **[Natural Language Processing](https://www.coursera.org/specializations/aml?siteID=lVarvwc5BD0-AqkGMb7JzoCMW0Np1uLfCA&utm_content=2&utm_medium=partners&utm_source=linkshare&utm_campaign=lVarvwc5BD0)** in the **[Advanced machine learning specialization](https://www.coursera.org/specializations/aml?siteID=lVarvwc5BD0-AqkGMb7JzoCMW0Np1uLfCA&utm_content=2&utm_medium=partners&utm_source=linkshare&utm_campaign=lVarvwc5BD0)**.
+**As a side note**: If you want to know more about NLP, I would like to recommend this awesome [Natural Language Processing Specialization](https://coursera.pxf.io/9WjZo0).
 You can start for free with the 7-day Free Trial.
-This course covers a wide range of tasks in Natural Language Processing from basic to advanced: Sentiment Analysis, summarization, dialogue state tracking, to name a few.
+This course covers a wide range of tasks in Natural Language Processing from basic to advanced: sentiment analysis, summarization, dialogue state tracking, to name a few.

 Also take a look at my other post: [Text Preprocessing Methods for Deep Learning](/blog/2019/01/17/deeplearning_nlp_preprocess/), which talks about different preprocessing techniques you can use for your NLP task and [What Kagglers are using for Text Classification](/blog/2018/12/17/text_classification/), which talks about various deep learning models in use in NLP.